inSileco/inSileco.github.io/content/post/website.md/index.markdown

 <br>

-## The big picture
+## The big picture: continuous deployment for static website

+Continuous deployment (CD) is a set of automated procedures testing and building your program when changes has been made.
+When a push/modification on your code has been done, the CD service connected to your repository (via a web API) is triggered to test and build your modified program.
+Then, the CD service notify the lead developper if one test or the build of your program has failed.
+CD services are originaly design for softwares engineers.

+The beauty of the microservices world today is that you can easily adapt services such as CI service to solved a problem.
+The problem with static generator website is that every time you modified the information on your website, you have to push those edits to your hosting server.
+I (Steve) hate repetive tasks, so why not using CI service to automaticaly build and send the new modified webiste to the hosting server (in that case Github Pages).

-Briefly, the workflow we are using for our blog and that Kevin used for his personnal website is a combination of the tools above-mentioned: Hugo, Github and Travis.
-Let us have a few words about those three.
+The continuous deployment workflow we are using for our blog and that Kevin used for his personnal website is a combination of the tools above-mentioned: Hugo, Github and Travis.
+Let's explore those three.

-### Hugo: generate web pages
+### Hugo: static web generator

 According to the official website, [Hugo](https://gohugo.io/) is "is one of the most popular open-source static site generators" written in